-(32) Context: Everyone's wife made a vegetable curry.
+(43) Context: Everyone's wife made a vegetable curry.
 Tonbor ate Mukton's wife's curry, Mansing ate Tonbor's wife's curry, and Mukton ate Mansing's wife's curry.

-Tonbor [Mukton-e si-ne ságar-gô] chá-ga, Mansing [Tonbor-e Tonbor Mukton-GEN wife-GEN curry-ACC eat-PFV Mansing Tonbor-GEN si-ne-gô] chá-ga, arô Mukton [Mansing-e(-ne)-go] chá-ga. wife-GEN-ACC eat-PFV and Mukton Mansing-GEN-GEN-ACC eat-PFV 'Tonbor ate Mukton's wife's curry, Mansing ate Tonbor's wife's (curry), and Mukton ate Mansing's (wife's curry).'
+Tonbor [Mukton-e sí-ne ságar-gô] chá-ga, Mansing [Tonbor-e Tonbor Mukton-GEN wife-GEN curry-ACC eat-PFV Mansing Tonbor-GEN sí-ne-gô] chá-ga, arô Mukton [Mansing-e(-ne)-go] chá-ga. wife-GEN-ACC eat-PFV and Mukton Mansing-GEN-GEN-ACC eat-PFV 'Tonbor ate Mukton's wife's curry, Mansing ate Tonbor's wife's (curry), and Mukton ate Mansing's (wife's curry).'

-In this sentence, NP ellipsis in the second clause eliminates ságar 'curry', leading to a genitive-accusative sequence.
-In the third clause, NP ellipsis targets both ságar 'curry' and sí 'wife'.
-However, the result is not a genitive-genitive-accusative string, as we would expect if no haplology applied, but a genitive-accusative string.
+In this sentence, NP ellipsis in the second clause eliminates $s\acute{a}gar$ 'curry', leading to a genitive-accusative sequence.
+In the third clause, NP ellipsis targets both $s\acute{a}gar$ 'curry' and $s\acute{a}$ 'wife'.
+However, the result is not a genitive-accusative string, as we would expect if no haplology applied, but rather a genitive-accusative string.

 The second piece of evidence for haplology comes from the realization of dative case marking on future-oriented temporal expressions in the standard of a phrasal comparative.
 In Tiwa, temporal expressions are by default past-oriented, with future-oriented temporal expressions formed by affixing dative case -(n)a (Dawson, 2020:30).
-This process applies generally across the language, as shown for a sample of temporal expressions in (33).
+This process applies generally across the language, as shown for a sample of temporal expressions in (44).

-- (33) a. khóna 'yesterday' $\rightarrow khóna$ -na 'tomorrow' - b. sóne 'the day before yesterday' \rightarrow sóne-na 'the day after tomorrow' - c. mokhále 'last year' $\rightarrow mokhále-na$ 'next year' - d. pakhál 'when (past)' $\rightarrow pakhál-a$ 'when (future)'
+- (44) a. khóna 'yesterday' → khóna-na 'tomorrow' - b. $s\'{o}ne$ 'the day before yesterday' $\rightarrow s\'{o}ne$ -na 'the day after tomorrow' - c. mokhále 'last year' → mokhále-na 'next year' - d. pakhál 'when (past)' $\rightarrow pakhál-a$ 'when (future)'

-Comparatives in Tiwa are phrasal, rather than clausal, with the standard of comparison assigned dative case by the comparative postposition khúli 'than' (Dawson, 2020, 2021), as shown in (34).
-Temporal expressions can serve as the standard of comparison, as shown in (35), with the expected dative case marking.
+Comparatives in Tiwa are phrasal, rather than clausal, with the standard of comparison assigned dative case by the comparative postposition khúli 'than' (Dawson, 2020, 2021), as shown in (45).
+Temporal expressions can serve as the standard of comparison, as shown in (46), with the expected dative case marking.

-- (34) [Bibiana(-na) khúli] Ginny chui-do.

-Bibiana-DAT than Ginny tall-IPFV

-'Ginny is taller than Bibiana.'
+(45) [Bibiana(-na) khúli] Ginny chui-do.
+Bibiana-DAT than Ginny tall-IPFV 'Ginny is taller than Bibiana.'

-- (35) [Khóna-na khúli] táw parâ túng-do. yesterday-DAT than today more hot-IPFV 'Today is hotter than yesterday.'
+(46) [Khóna-na khúli] táw parâ túng-do. yesterday-DAT than today more hot-IPFV 'Today is hotter than yesterday.'

-When a future-oriented temporal expression serves as the standard of comparison, there is only one surface realization of dative case, as shown in (36).
-If there were no haplology, we would expect a dative-dative string - the first because the temporal expression is future oriented, and the second assigned by the comparative khúli.
+When a future-oriented temporal expression serves as the standard of comparison, there is only one surface realization of dative case, as shown in (47).
+If there were no haplology, we would expect a dative-dative string - the first because the temporal expression is future oriented, and the second assigned by the comparative khúli.17

-(36) [Khóna-na(-na) khúli] sóne-na-sê parâ túng-o. tomorrow-DAT than day.after.tom-FOC more hot-NEUT 'The day after tomorrow will be hotter than tomorrow.'
+(47) [Khóna-na(-na) khúli] sóne-na-sê parâ túng-o. tomorrow-DAT than day.after.tom-FOC more hot-NEUT 'The day after tomorrow will be hotter than tomorrow.'

-In continuous DPs, haplology occurs when the two nested instances of D are linearly adjacent, resulting in only one instance of the case marker.
-In discontinuous DPs, on the other hand, both pieces surface with matching case because the two instances of D are separated by intervening material.
-In deriving these discontinuous structures, the case feature is shared between both instances of D when the DPs are nested.
-For example, since both the noun and adjective in (26), repeated as (37), surface with dative case, dative case is assigned when the two DPs are still in a nested configuration.
+In continuous DPs, haplology occurs when nested instances of D are linearly adjacent, resulting in only one instance of the case marker.
+In discontinuous DPs, on the other hand, each piece surfaces with matching case because the iterated instances of D are separated by intervening material.
+In deriving these discontinuous structures, the case feature is shared between instances of D when the DPs are nested.
+For example, since both the noun and adjective in (37), repeated as (48), surface with dative case, dative case is assigned when the DPs are still in a nested configuration.

-(37) Mukton [DP2 korkhyá-na] mai-go [DP1 lurî t{DP2} -na] -lo chái os-ga.
+(48) Mukton [${DP_2}$ korkhyá-na] mai-go [${DP_1}$ lurî t{DP_2} -na] -lo chái os-ga.
 Mukton child-DAT rice-ACC tender -DAT -FOC eat CAUS-PFV 'Mukton fed rice to a newborn baby.'